 Want to experience something different during your Kentucky Bourbon Trail® vacation?
 Add a trip to a cooperage, where coopers make bourbon barrels, to your itinerary!
 Mint Julep Experiences is the only Kentucky tourism company allowed to take guests to the Brown-Forman Cooperage.

 How to Tour a Cooperage

-Guests can book a ticket online and travel with Mint Julep Experiences for a behind-the-barrel experience at Brown-Forman Cooperage.
-Until now, the only way inside the cooperage was through private, custom group outings with Mint Julep as the exclusive tour provider.
+Guests can travel with Mint Julep Experiences for a behind-the-barrel experience at Brown-Forman Cooperage.
+Currently, the only way inside the cooperage is through a private, custom group outing with Mint Julep as the exclusive tour provider.

 Gain a new appreciation for the craftsmanship and impact of a barrel!
 Barrels for Old Forester, Coopers’ Craft and Woodford Reserve are all crafted at this Louisville cooperage.